roberthobblebottom/aiap16-Ng-Guangren-Ryan-680H/README.md

 ```
 # Instruction
-open up `run.sh` and replace the line `/home/ryan/Documents/AIAP/aiap16-Ng Guangren, Ryan-S9303680H/data/lung_cancer.db` with a complete path in your system.
+open up `run.sh` and replace the line `/home/ryan/Documents/AIAP/aiap16-Ng Guangren, Ryan-S9303680H/data/lung_cancer.db` with a complete path as reflected in your system.
 Run `bash run.sh` to start the MLP. your terminal environement should be in a bash to run this programme.

 # The logical flow